Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with brief descriptions for both parameters.
-The description adds value by listing available workflow names, providing examples, and explaining auto-routing behavior when 'workflow' is omitted.
-This goes beyond the schema alone.
+Schema description coverage is 100% for both parameters, but the description adds significant semantic value by listing valid workflow names, providing concrete examples of input and workflow values, and explaining the auto-routing behavior when the workflow parameter is omitted.
+This goes well beyond the schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.